 Ok landlords, we have given you lots of compelling reasons for exchanging out of your left coast properties for a more user-friendly environment in the sunbelt/red states.
 However, you may be asking yourself how does this all work?
 Here goes.

 We all know that Section 1031 of the Internal Revenue Code provides real estate owners with an effective strategy for deferring capital gains tax that may arise form the sale of business or investment real property.
-If you are at that point in the ownership cycle where you absolutely, positively don’t want to manage anymore then the partial ownership structure DSTs provide is your ticket.
+If you are at that point in the ownership cycle where you absolutely positively don’t want to manage anymore then the partial ownership structure DST provides may be a viable option if suitable.
 You go from owning 100% of a much smaller asset to a fractional interest of a much larger asset or group of assets.
 This brings with it the cessation of all management responsibilities.
 The DST itself is the single owner and agile decision maker on behalf of investors.

 Furthermore, most individual real estate investors can’t afford to own multi-million-dollar commercial properties.
 Heretofore, this has been the exclusive purview of institutional investors.
 DSTs allow retail investors to acquire ownership in properties that would otherwise be out of reach.

 Also, the loans that encumber many of these properties are nonrecourse to the investor.
 The DST itself is the sole borrower.
 Investors need not qualify for anything.
-As such, you receive the benefits of leverage: enhanced cash flow, interest expense deduction, exchange mandated debt replacement, with almost none of the downside.
+As such, you receive the benefits of leverage: enhanced cash flow potential, interest expense deduction and exchange mandated debt replacement.
 No personal guarantee required here.

 The DST structure also provides folks in 1031 exchange with low investment minimums.
 In turn, this enhances your ability to diversify across different property types and geography.
 You can slice and dice your exchange equity among as many different DST properties as you like.

-The diversification unique to DSTs is the principal advantage to real estate investors at this point in the asset price cycle (top).
+In my opinion the diversification unique to DSTs is the principal advantage to real estate investors at this point in the asset price cycle (top).
 After nearly a decade of zero interest rates and global quantitative easing, the world is awash in money.
 There is more cash than there are good places to put it.
-Therefore, your principal defense against overpaying for a single asset on the up leg of your exchange is to diversify over as many different assets as possible.
+Therefore, I believe a defense against overpaying for a single asset on the up leg of your exchange is to diversify over as many different assets as possible.

 This is difficult for investors to do by themselves.
 The three-property rule, 90% rule or 200% rule are limiting or cumbersome at best.
 The coordination and timing required here to close on multiple properties is daunting.
 As such, the risk to your exchange is significant.